Under pressure, Iran admits it shot down jetliner by mistake

 “Concealing the truth for three days is dangerous,” he added.

 Krauss reported from Dubai, United Arab Emirates.
-Associated Press writers Jon Gambrell in Dubai, Rob Gillies in Toronto, Jim Heintz in Moscow and Yuras Karmanau in Kyiv, Ukraine contributed to this report.
+Associated Press writers Jon Gambrell in Dubai, Rob Gillies in Toronto, Jim Heintz and Vladimir Isachenkov in Moscow and Yuras Karmanau in Kyiv, Ukraine, contributed to this report.